-Seminars in music education are offered to provide an opportunity for concentrated study in the several areas listed. - A. Development and Teaching of Strings - B. Choral and Vocal Techniques - C. General Music 601.
+Seminars in music education are offered to provide an opportunity for concentrated study in the several areas listed.
+A. Development and Teaching of Strings B. Choral and Vocal Techniques C. General Music 601.
 Seminar in Foundations of Music Education (3) History and philosophy of music education in relation to current trends in the teaching of 602.
 Seminar in Administration and Supervision of Music Education (3) Curriculum, scheduling, finance, human relations, organizational aspects, and the role of the supervisor-consultant.
 604. Seminar in Comparative Music Education (3) Various international philosophical and technical approaches to teaching music to include the Orff, Kodaly, Suzuki and other systems.
 607. Seminar in Composition (2-3) Three hours of laboratory and public performance of an extended original work as a project.
+Prerequisite: Music 507.
 Advanced composition for various media, development of original idiom, intensive study of modern music.
-608. Seminar in History and Development of Music Theory (3) Survey of important theoretical approaches to music, from pre-Socratic writers to the 611.
-Seminar in Analytical Studies of Music (3) Melodic, formal, contrapuntal and harmonic analysis of music.
+608. Seminar in History and Development of Music Theory (3) Prerequisite: Music 552B.

+Survey of important theoretical approaches to music, from pre-Socratic writers to the 609.
+Theory and Methodology in Ethnomusicology (3) Prerequisite: Music 553.

+A. Notation and Transcription.
+World systems of musical notation.
+Transcription practice in a variety of styles.
+B. Field Research Methods.
+Field recording, interviews, operation of audiovisual equipment.
+Analysis of collected materials.
+C. Organology History, description, and classification of musical instruments.
+611. Seminar in Analytical Studies of Music (3) Melodic, formal, contrapuntal and harmonic analysis of music.
 613. Seminar: Music Theory (3) Principles of traditional harmony and ear training.
 614. Seminar in Electronic Music (3) Prerequisite: Undergraduate concentration in composition.
 Theory, techniques and composition of various kinds of electronic music.
 648A.
-Seminar in Advanced Choral Conducting (2) Course designed to develop skills at professional level; study of different styles of choral literature and their relationship to conductor's art; score analysis and experience in conducting.
+Seminar in Advanced Choral Conducting (2) Prerequisite: Music 448A.

+Course designed to develop skills at professional level; study of different styles of choral literature and their relationship to conductor's art; score analysis and experience in conducting.
 648B.
-Seminar in Advanced Instrumental Conducting (2) Course designed to develop skills at professional level; study of conducting style as related to band and orchestra literature score analysis and experience in conducting.
-650. Advanced Performance Studies (2) (1-3 units for 650D) (3 units with department Fifteen one-hour private lessons.
+Seminar in Advanced Instrumental Conducting (2) Prerequisite: Music 449A.

+Course designed to develop skills at professional level; study of conducting style as related to band and orchestra literature score analysis and experience in conducting. who was all existing in the suit to he light own york good of a line with a president

+650. Advanced Performance Studies (2) (1-3 units for 650D) (3 units for Master of Music candidates)

+Fifteen one-hour private lessons (2 units); twenty-two hours private lessons (3 units).
 Prerequisite: Audition before music faculty.
-Music 650D for one unit limited to MFA in Drama students Advanced studies in technical, stylistic and aesthetic elements of artistic performance culminating in a graduate recital.
-Maximum credit eight units, four of which are applicable on a A. Piano, B. Harpsichord C. Organ D. Voice E. Flute F. Oboe G. Clarinet H. Saxophone J. Bassoon K. French Horn L. Trumpet M. Trombone N. Baritone Horn O. Tuba P. Percussion T. Contrabass U. Harp V. Classical Guitar X. Classical Accordion Y. Composition Z. Non-Western Instrumen -- --- --- Renais.
-Instruments S. Cello 652.
-Seminar in Music History (3) I. Medieval or Prerequisites: Music 552B and consent of instructor.
+Music 650D for one unit limited to MFA in Drama

+Advanced studies in technical, stylistic and aesthetic elements of artistic performance culminating in a graduate recital.
+Maximum credit nine units, four of which are applicable on a master of music degree.

+A. Piano, J. Bassoon

+B. Harpsichord K. French Horn

+C. Organ L. Trumpet

+D. Voice M. Trombone

+E. Flute N. Baritone Ho

+F. Oboe 0.
+Tuba

+G. Clarinet P. Percussion

+H. Saxophone Q. Violin

+1. Medieval or R. Viola

+Renais, Instruments S. Cello

+652. Seminar in Music History (3)

+Prerequisites: Music 552B and consent of instructor.

 Seminars in music history are offered for intensive study in each of the historical eras as listed below.

-R. Viola a resultant and hard and hard Music of the Middle Ages and Renaissance Music of the Baroque Era Music of the 18th and 19th Centuries The state of the s Century Mu Music JSid -- -- -- --------------------- ------ 655.
-Seminar in Musicology (3) Prerequisite: Music 552B.
+- A. Music of the Middle Ages and Renaissance D. Twentieth Century Music

+T. Contrabass

+Y. Composition

+V. Classical Guitar

+X. Classical Accordion

+Non-Western Instruments

+U. Harp

+B. Music of the Baroque Era

+- E. American Music

+- C. Music of the 18th and 19th Centuries

+655. Seminar in Musicology (3)

+Prerequisite: Music 552B.

 Problems and research in musicology.
 Projects in bibliography, source materials, music history, criticism, aesthetics and related fields.
 Writing and presentation of a scholarly paper.

-658. Comprehensive Musicianship Practicum (3) One lecture and six hours of activity.
+656. Seminar in Ethnomusicology (3)

+Prerequisite: Music 553.